 Throughout quarantine, the number of cases of domestic violence reported has steadily increased, but with the court process affected by strict safety protocols, cases are stalled.

-Santa Clara County Deputy District Attorney Unit Summerle Davis, who heads the agency’s Family Violence Unit, has seen the uptick as well.
+Santa Clara County Deputy District Attorney Unit Sumerle Davis, who heads the agency’s Family Violence Unit, has seen the uptick as well.

 And while the courts move forward with prosecuting domestic violence crimes, the proceedings have been impacted by Covid-19 protocols.

 “But the district attorney’s office is open, we are still working,” she says.

 The greatest impact to the court process has been the inability of the courts to proceed with jury trials, according to Davis.
 “We’ve had, kind of, this hiatus period during the shelter-in-place where we haven't been bringing jurors in and so we haven’t had any trials,” she says.
 “Trials that were in process were suspended.
 So basically right now we’re in a place where we have roughly 200 cases that are set, or that are a backlog of cases, and I would say more than half of those are our family violence cases.”